umbraco-community/awesome-umbraco/README.md

 * [Umbraco Forms*](http://umbraco.com/forms) - The new Contour, use this to add forms to your site. **(Developed by Umbraco HQ)**
 * [Form Editor](https://github.com/kjac/FormEditor) - An editor friendly form builder for creating forms as part of the web content.
 * [Formulate](https://our.umbraco.org/projects/backoffice-extensions/formulate/) - Build website forms (contact forms, newsletter sign ups, surveys, job applications) with no coding.
+* [Manao Form](https://our.umbraco.org/projects/website-utilities/manao-form/) - A form builder that uses the Umbraco grid.

 ### Grid Editors